Salivary IgG antibody response to SARS-CoV-2 as a non-invasive assessment of immune response. Differences between vaccinated children and adults

 Abstract

-Studies comparing antibody responses against SARS-CoV-2 between children and adults show conflicting results in blood and are limited in the mucosa.
-Furthermore, as the results of studies comparing systemic and salivary immune responses are inconsistent, it is unclear whether determination of salivary antibodies against SARS-CoV-2 could be a non-invasive approach to evaluate the humoral immune response.
+Studies comparing systemic and salivary antibody responses against SARS-CoV-2 between children and adults show conflicting results.
+Furthermore, it is still unclear whether salivary antibody testing could be a non-invasive approach to evaluate the humoral immune response.

 Article activity feed